Wwwzff/Twitter-Pics-Description/README.md

 # MiniProject3
 This branch uses mysql and mongoDB to store information everytime users run the twitter API script.
+Slight changes are applied to the twitter api parts.
 ## MySQL Database structures
 The table are created using commands below:
 ```